 The Arizona Jewish Post has served the Southern Arizona Jewish community for 70 years.
-Published biweekly by the Jewish Federation of Southern Arizona, the Arizona Jewish Post is dedicated to bringing its readers a wide range of local, national and international news and features.
+Published by the Jewish Federation of Southern Arizona, the Arizona Jewish Post is dedicated to serving the needs of the Southern Arizona Jewish community.

 The Arizona Jewish Post is a member of the American Jewish Press Association, the Arizona Newspapers Association and the American Advertising Federation Tucson.
 In recent years, it has been honored with awards from the AJPA, ANA, the Arizona Press Club and the Arizona Press Women.